 - Automatic, real-time updates: As you make changes to your data, QuickBooks Online updates automatically.
 Whether there is one person in the QuickBooks file or multiple users, changes made are updated in real-time.

 When to Consider QuickBooks Desktop

-- Multiple inventory tracking options – QuickBooks Desktop offers two options for tracking inventory: the average cost method or the FIFO method (FIFO method available when you purchase the Advanced Inventory add-on module.).
+- Multiple inventory tracking options: QuickBooks Desktop offers two options for tracking inventory – the average cost method or the FIFO method (FIFO method available when you purchase the Advanced Inventory add-on module.).
 QuickBooks Online only allows inventory tracking using the FIFO (First In First Out) method.

 - Batch invoicing: QuickBooks Desktop has batch invoicing capability.
-When the amount and type of service you are billing multiple clients is the same, this feature allows you to invoice them all at the same time.
+When the amount and type of service you are billing multiple clients are the same, this feature allows you to invoice them all at the same time.

 - Industry-specific versions: QuickBooks Desktop offers industry-specific features for businesses that fall into one of the following industries: General Business, Contractor, Manufacturing & Wholesale, Professional Services, Retail & Nonprofit.
 QuickBooks Online does not offer industry-specific features.

-QuickBooks Online vs. Desktop Summary Table
+QuickBooks Online vs Desktop Summary Table

 |Software Install Required|

 |Automatic online backup and protection of your data|

 |Access data from multiple platforms (Mac & PC)|